-Shut those ten thousand tabs and take a deep breath.
-We’re here to give you the basics on refreshing and updating your resume, without the stress.
-Follow these 10 tips, keep it simple, and start attracting the attention you’re looking for.
+Close those ten thousand tabs and take a deep breath.
+With 20+ years of recruiting experience, we’re here to give you the basics on refreshing and updating your resume without the added stress.
+Follow these 10 simple tips – taken directly from our Resume Writing and Career Development Coaching Workshop – and start attracting the attention you’re looking for.

 1. Quantify everything.

 Working as an Accountant?
 List the number of audits you’ve completed, accounts you’ve worked on, or time you traditionally spend per account.
 Writer?
-Describe your experience in terms of how many articles you’ve published or how many page views you’ve amassed.
-Get creative: there are so many different ways to quantify your work.
-We suggest a combination of generally informative and slightly startling numbers – you want to grab your reader’s attention!
+Describe your experience in terms of how many articles you’ve published or the number of page views you’ve amassed.
+Get creative: the ways in which you can quantify your work are essentially endless.
+We suggest a combination of generally informative and slightly startling numbers – you want to grab your reader’s attention and keep it!

-Adding a number or statistic can make even the most mundane jobs appear interesting.
-Take for example a dish washer; your resume could read “washed dishes and cleaned tables,” or, conversely, it could say “washed over 5000 dishes and worked 150 shifts in a two year span.”
-Washing dishes in itself isn’t note-worthy, but add some numbers and suddenly you’ve got your audience’s attention.
+Even the most mundane jobs can appear interesting with the addition of numbers or statistics.
+Take for example a dish washer; a resume would generally read “washed dishes and cleaned tables.”
+Straightforward, to the point, and incredibly unimaginative.
+Try instead “worked over 150 shifts washing dishes in a two year span.”
+Washing dishes in itself isn’t note-worthy, but add some numbers and suddenly you’ve captured everyone’s attention.

 2. Format appropriately.

-Most resumes submitted online are processed through an ATS; a system that reads and sorts your information for future review.
-If you’re using fancy, complex formatting, your information may not be logged properly.
+Most resumes submitted online are processed through an ATS, which is a system that reads and sorts your information for future review.
+If you’re using fancy, complex formatting, your information may not be properly logged.
 To be safe, keep it simple.
-Avoid bold and italics unless completely necessary and don’t put your personal information (name, email) in the header or footer of your document – those are often mis-processed by an ATS.
+Avoid bold and italics unless completely necessary and don’t add your personal information (name, email) to the header or footer of your document – those sections are often mis-processed by an ATS.

 When saving your resume, opt for PDF format to ensure maximum readability on different monitors and programs.